 There are many stories about how dogs have helped individuals with depression; Julie Barton’s poignant memoir Dog Medicine is among the best-known.
-What’s exciting is that formal research also shows that service and companion animals are effective at treating depression and anxiety, as well as improving overall health.
+What’s exciting is that formal research also shows that service and companion animals are effective in treating depression and anxiety, as well as improving overall health.

 It’s possible to train a dog for service certification without going through an organization, though it takes a lot of work.
 A well-reviewed guide like this one is a good starting place.
 Also, certain breeds are more commonly used for service work, but many different breeds can make wonderful therapy animals.
-Not sure of a dog’s breed makeup?
-Dog DNA tests can provide valuable insight.
-This test receives high marks for accuracy.

 How Service Dogs Help Humans with Anxiety and Depression